-During the year directors and parties connected with them purchased at market value, keep services to a total value of €5,900 (2020: €5,546).
+During the year directors and parties connected with them purchased keep services to a total value of €592 (2021: €5,900).

-The Group purchased horse training services in 2021 with a value of Nil (including VAT and refund of outlays incurred) from Commonstown Stud a company connected to a former director (2020: €17,312).
+The Group purchased horse training services in 2022 for one of the four racing club horses with a value of €16,468 (including VAT and refund of outlays incurred) from Rosewell Racing Limited, a company connected to a former director (2021: €Nil).